vim-advent-calendar/vimways.org/content/2018/george-b-formatting-lists-with-vim.md

 set formatlistpat=^\\s*\\(\\d\\\|\\a\\)\\+[\\]:.)}\\t]\\s*
 ```

-Though, as one may expect, by removing something that was in the default setting we've broken the matching of lists that are prefixed by numbers alone.
+Though, as one may expect, by removing something that was in the default setting, we've broken the matching of lists that are prefixed by numbers alone.
 I.e. "1. " is still recognised, but "1 " no longer is.
 Rather than continuing example after example, I'll stop here, and what I consider to be a comprehensive solution for my personal needs will follow in the final section.

 ## Some filetypes will set formatlistpat